ms-iot/UniversalMediaEngine/README.md

 ```
 * The MediaEngine object exposes Play (you pass a valid URL), Pause and Volume set/get as well as a callback that is fired when the state of media playback changes.

+***

+This project has adopted the [Microsoft Open Source Code of Conduct](http://microsoft.github.io/codeofconduct).
+For more information see the [Code of Conduct FAQ](http://microsoft.github.io/codeofconduct/faq.md) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.